crnbrdrck/ked/README.md

 1. Ensure that *Crystal* is installed on your machine: https://crystal-lang.org/docs/installation/
 2. Clone this repo from the master branch: `git clone git@github.com:crnbrdrck/ked.git`
 3. Build the binary: `make`
+    - The binary will be saved to `./bin/`
 4. (Optionally) Install the binary to your path: `sudo make install`

 To remove, simply do `sudo make clean` which will clean up any directories and files made by the install process